Mired in economic crisis, Argentines weigh whether to hand reins to anti-establishment populist

-BUENOS AIRES, Argentina — (AP) — Argentina could take an unprecedented turn Sunday as frustrated voters weigh handing the presidency to an anti-establishment, right-wing populist who has shaken up the political system and pledges to drastically overhaul the state.
+BUENOS AIRES, Argentina — (AP) — Argentines were going to the polls Sunday, as frustrated voters weigh handing the presidency to an anti-establishment, right-wing populist who has shaken up the political system and pledges to drastically overhaul the state.

 He first made a name for himself with angry tirades blasting what he calls the "political caste" on television, and has gained support from Argentines struggling to make ends meet amid annual inflation of 140% and a rapidly depreciating currency.
 His platform also calls for reshaping Argentine culture, and he casts himself as a crusader against the sinister forces of socialism at home and abroad.

-Polls open at 8 a.m.
+Polls opened at 8 a.m.
 (1100 GMT) and close 10 hours later.
 Voting is conducted with paper ballots, making the count unpredictable, but initial results were expected around four hours after polls close.

 Pre-election polls, which have been notoriously unreliable, gave Milei a slight lead that would be insufficient to avoid a runoff in November.
 In order to win outright, a candidate has to receive 45% of the vote, or 40% and a 10-point difference with the runner-up.